trailofbits/rubysec/README.md

 In these exercises, you’ll cover recent Ruby vulnerabilities classes and their root causes.
 You’ll see demonstrations and develop real-world exploits.
 You’ll study the patterns behind the vulnerabilities and develop software engineering strategies to avoid these vulnerabilities in your projects.

 **You Will Learn**
-* The mechanics and root causes of the recent Rails vulnerabilities
+* The mechanics and root causes of past Rails vulnerabilities
 * Methods for mitigating the impact of deserialization flaws
 * Rootkit techniques for Rack-based applications via YAML deserialization
 * Mitigations techniques for YAML deserializations flaws